 In 1977, the helmet was slightly altered as Georgia changed from a gray to a white facemask.

 I couldn't resist...
-Two of the more distinguishable Georgia "helmets" of the mid-to-late 1970s: Erk's bald dome and Coach Dooley's oversized, helmet-like cap.
+Two of the more distinguishable Georgia "helmets" of the mid-to-late 1970s: Erk's bald dome and Coach Dooley's helmet-like bucket cap.